 During working hours: for urgent testing, bring the specimen DIRECTLY to the laboratory reception, which is on the 2nd floor of Cheyne Wing (opposite Liver ITU).
-Please telephone 36298 or 36155 for specimens to be processed urgently during working hours.
+Please telephone 36298 for specimens to be processed urgently during working hours.

-Urgent SARS-COV-2 RNA by either Cepheid or GenMark ePlex are controlled by Trust consultant-led demand and are controlled by Trust-based protocols.

-ED, Cardiac Theatres, transplant teams and ITUs do send samples for urgent SARS-CoV-2 RNA.
+Urgent SARS-COV-2 RNA by either Cepheid or GenMark ePlex are controlled by Trust-based Silver Command protocols.
+ED, Cardiac Theatres and ITUs do send samples for urgent SARS-CoV-2 RNA.